massgov/mayflower-patternlab/.github/CONTRIBUTING.md

 #### Creating a branch

 Any new features and non-emergency bugfixes should branch from the `dev` branch.
+Hot fixes (production bug fixes) should be branched from the latest release `tag` in the `master` branch.

-Make sure you're on the `dev`  branch and that it's up-to-date with the source repo.
+Make sure your local branch (`dev` for features, `master` for prod bugs) is up-to-date with the `upstream` repo (`massgov/mayflower`).

 If you just forked it, you're probably all set.
-But if there have been a lot of changes to the original repo since you forked it, yours might be out of sync.
+But if there have been a lot of changes to `massgov/mayflower` since you forked it, yours might be out of sync.
 Here's how to get yours in sync:

 ```
 git checkout dev